cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 {% include toc title="Table of Contents" %}

+unc0ver is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
+Click the link to learn more.
+{:.notice--info}

 unc0ver is capable of jailbreaking nearly every iOS device on firmware version 11.0 up to 13.5.0, excluding 12.3 - 12.3.2, 12.4.2 - 12.4.7, and 13.5.1.

 The jailbreak is also compatible with iOS 13.5.5 Developer Beta, which is currently being signed, however may be unstable.

-Note that the unc0ver jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
-You will need to re-run the exploit after every reboot.
-You will be instructed on how to do this.

-Due to how custom applications are installed to the device, in most cases you will need to reinstall the unc0ver jailbreak application to your device every 7 days from your computer.
+Due to how [semi-untethered jailbreaks](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"} work, the app will need to be [re-signed](resigning-apps) once every 7 days.

 We will use the AltStore tool to install the unc0ver jailbreak application to your iOS device for use in the next step.